ChrstphrHll/npc_gen/students/Gabrila Retra.md

 # Gabrila Retra
 ---
 ### Description
-- Dwarf Druid from Magmus Centerhold
+- Dwarf Druid from Aldercrown Empire
 - 3rd year Diplomacy student in Treskal
-- long wavy red hair that's put up, Amber eyes, and Fair skin
+- short straight lighter blonde hair that's plain, Amber eyes, and Fair skin
 - Is Intrepid and Reactive, and has Contributing as their ideal

 ### Organizations